Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 	1. Upload the new directory key file and overwrite the old one **dk0**
 	1. Update the directory key in the parent directory

+### Sharing a single file

+Share a single file to another identitiy

+TODO writeable shares??